learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/CSS.md

 This selector would have the highest specificity of all the previous examples.
 It has the same number of IDs as the first selector, but has 2 more classes, making it more specific.

-N.B. that selector combinators have no impact on the specificity calculation, and inline styles of an element have the highest specificity regardless of the categories above.
+N.B. that selector combinators and universal selectors have no impact on the specificity calculation, and inline styles of an element have the highest specificity regardless of the categories above.
+Also, the `!important` declaration overrides all other declarations.

 #### Troubleshooting